scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The propagation process in core beaconing includes the following steps:

 1. The core Control Service selects the best PCBs to forward to neighboring core ASes observed so far.
-2. The service adds a new AS entry to every selected PCB which MUST at least include:
+2. The service adds a new AS entry to every selected PCB which MUST at include:
    - The egress interface to the neighboring core AS in the Hop Field component.
    - The ISD_AS number of the neighboring core AS in the signed body component of the AS entry.
 3. The core Control Service MUST sign the extended PCBs and append the computed signature.